• Cake

 One of my friends described this chocolate buttercream perfectly: it’s the kind you have to put in the sink and cover with water so you don’t eat the whole bowl.
 I think she’s totally right, because time and time again I find myself eating this stuff by the spoonful.
 I’m a huge fan of all things chocolate, so it doesn’t surprise my that this is my favorite buttercream of all.
 Yes, those are strong words, but this is how I feel.

-chocolate buttercream recipe by sugar and sparrow
+chocolate buttercream recipe for cakes and cupcakes

 The funny thing is there isn’t anything fancy about the process of making this buttercream or the ingredients involved, but the end result is amazingly tasty!
 It’s a simple American buttercream with cocoa powder added.
 I always opt for Hershey’s natural unsweetened cocoa powder for this one, but any unsweetened cocoa powder will do just fine.
 One thing to note about this recipe is that as soon as you finish whipping it up, the color looks like a light brown at first, but then ends up looking darker as the cocoa powder starts to saturate it.
 The end result is something more like the medium brown below.

-one bowl chocolate cake recipe
+chocolate sheet cake with chocolate buttercream recipe

 You can pair this chocolate buttercream with just about any cake flavor that goes well with chocolate.
 My all-time favorite cake combination is pairing this chocolate buttercream with this chocolate cake recipe.
 I am pretty biased because I’m a huge fan of all things chocolate, but trust me on this one – it’s perfect!
 But beware, whatever cake you top it with, you’re gonna want to eat the extra by the spoonful.
 Consider yourself warned!